 Draft specials

-Sportsbooks like DraftKings have a variety of special markets for 2022 Draft.
+Sportsbooks like DraftKings have a variety of special markets for the 2023 Draft.
 To wager on any of the following markets at DraftKings go here.

 - Player draft positions